ALEX-NJOROGE-OFFICIAL/Anime-Webpage-/README.md

-# Anime-Webpage-
+1st webpage with login and register forms

-A webpage for an anime website with login and register sliding forms.
+A webpage with sliding forms.

 Has Js code